signavio/tech-blog/_posts/2017-05-10-natural-language-linting.md

 ## Introduction to linters

-As a programmer, you are most likely used to static code analysis tools (also known as *linters*), which automatically check some qualitative aspects of your code.
-If you’re not a programmer, here’s an example:
+If you’re a programmer, you are most likely used to static code analysis tools (also known as *linters*), which automatically check some qualitative aspects of your code.
+Here’s an example of a linting error for a disallowed word `console`:

 ![](../2017/linting.png)

-Code linters are similar to the spell/grammar checker of text processing software (below you see Microsoft Word):
+Code linters are similar to the spelling and grammar checkers in text processing software (as in Microsoft Word, below):

 ![](../2017/ms_word_linting.png)

-The two language checkers differ from each other in the following aspects:
+The two language checkers differ from each other in two ways:

 * The code linter analyzes [formal language](https://en.wikipedia.org/wiki/Formal_language), such as a programming language, whereas the Microsoft Word feature analyzes [human (natural) language](https://en.wikipedia.org/wiki/Natural_language).
 * Most code linters use Unix-style open source technology that is plugged into an IDE or text editor.